SEO Practices

 6 SEO Practices Google Frowns On

 According to SEO Perth Experts, SEO practices can really help you to success in your website business, whether you want traffic that converts to customers or who will sign up for something you offer for free.
-As with most things, some people try and trick the search engines into giving them a high ranking, but increasingly these practices not only show them up in a bad light, but may completely ruin what could have been a bonafide, successful business.
+As with most things, some people try to trick search engines into giving them a high ranking, but increasingly, these practices not only show them up in a bad light but may completely ruin what could have been a bonafide, successful business.

 Here are 6 SEO practices to avoid if you want the search engine gods to smile on your website.